|

 have more than one competition at the same time, will the

 Member have to buy more than one system?
+Assuming the money was available to buy

 all these systems, you still have to look at the true cost